-Well-Read Mom is an official 501(c)3 non-profit.
-As such, all of our funds are provided through membership fees and grants.
-Therefore, each woman who participates in a small local group also joins the Well-Read Mom organization.
-Her membership dollars enable the work we do, the connections we build, the growth we experience, and the impact we are having on culture.
+Well-Read Mom is a 501(c)3 non-profit.
+As such, all of our funds are provided through membership fees, donations, and grants.
+Therefore, each woman who participates in a local small group should join the Well-Read Mom organization.
+Your membership dollars enable the work we do, the connections we build, the growth we experience, and the impact we are having on culture.

 WE ARE BETTER TOGETHER.